U-M is boiling over with pride ahead of Saturday's Big Ten Championship - NewsBreak

 The streets of Ann Arbor are boiling over with pride ahead of Saturday's Big Ten Championship Game in Indianapolis on Saturday.

-The Wolverines will be taking on the Purdue Biolermakers for the Big Ten title.
+The Wolverines will be taking on the Purdue Biolermakers for the Big Ten title at 8 p.m.
+Saturday here on FOX 17.

 Freshman at U-M, Michelle Pieper said, "It’s definitely super exciting.
 I feel like everyone's getting super pumped for the game and like ready to show out in school spirit."